In a nutshell

 A patch called JJ2+ is used for a lot of JDC events.
 It would be a very good idea to download it, as some events require it, and others are helped a lot if you have it installed.
 Get it at Jazz2Online.

-JDC is organized into a series of seasons.
 At the beginning of each season everybody has 0 points, and at the end whoever has the most points is the JDC champion.
-Previous seasons are archived, although accounts are carried over so there is no need to re-register.
-It is important to log in at the beginning of the season though, so your account is recognized as active.
+You will need to log in at the beginning of the season to mark yourself as an active player and be eligible for points.

 Each season is divided into a series of week-long rounds.
-Rounds can be thought of miniature seasons, and each one is worth a certain amount of points towards your overall score for the season.
+Scoring rules may change slightly from round to round.
 Your score for each round is determined by the matches you play in; events go directly to your "overall" score.
 Rounds may have a challenge to go with them; you get a set amount of points for completing the challenge before the round is over.

-An event is any game that is not a duel or team match.
-They are typically hosted by officials or administrators, although exceptions are sometimes made for very small events.
+An event is any game that is not a match.
+They are typically hosted by officials or administrators.
 Instead of being incorporated into your score for the current round, they are simply worth "raw" points that are added directly to your overall score.
-Because of this, playing in events is always beneficial, even though they usually aren't worth very much.
+Playing in events is therefore always beneficial.
 Events are sometimes planned ahead of time, and sometimes they are completely spontaneous.
 They can involve any number of players, and can be any gametype.

 ADMINISTRATORS AND OFFICIALS